mssrchapelier/belgrade-tram-analytics/README.md

 #### Make environment variables available at runtime

 The application expects variables under the keys specified in [`docker.env`](./docker.env) to be available at runtime as environment variables.
 The containerised deployment provides this file through Compose; for local use, these variables must first be provided through some other means.
-This file can be used as a template, but the developer will need to copy and modify it.
+The `docker.env` file can be used as a template, but the developer will need to copy and modify it.

 An env file can be loaded e. g. by using `dotenv` (listed in [dev dependencies](./requirements/dev.txt)) in the following way:
 ```python